mongodb/specifications/source/retryable-writes/tests/README.rst

 #.
 Test that drivers return the original error after encountering an error with
    label `NoWritesPerformed`.
 This test MUST be implemented by any driver that implements the Command Monitoring specification.
+This prose test requires drivers to set a fail point after an ``insertOne`` operation but before the subsequent retry.
+Drivers that are unable to set failCommand after the CommandFailedEvent SHOULD use mocking or write a unit test to cover the same sequence of events.

    1. Create a client with ``retryableWrites=true``.
 If testing against a sharded deployment, the test runner MUST ensure that the client connects